 Approximately 70% - 80% of cases in women 3).

-However, in this survey tentorial origin was the only criterion used for selection.
 Since the tentorium has a large intracranial area, tumours originating from it may vary widely in the actual location of their mass.
 Supratentorial, infratentorial, incisural, and posterolateral arc terms that will be used to suggest the principal location of each tumour.

 The classification system for tentorial meningiomas proposed by Gazi Yasargil is the most accurate and emphasizes the surgical anatomy.